 Collard greens can be grown almost year-round with the right planning.
 After your February planting, you can continue sowing seeds throughout the spring and even into early summer for a continuous harvest.
 For an autumn or winter crop, plant seeds outdoors in July or August.
 Collard greens are hardy enough to keep producing well into winter, and with some frost protection, they can survive through the colder months.

 After harvesting, collard greens will keep in the fridge for up to a week.
-For longer storage, collard greens can also be blanched and frozen.
+For longer storage, they can also be blanched and frozen.

 These nutrient-packed greens are versatile in the kitchen.
 You can sauté them, add them to soups, or even steam them.
 A traditional Southern USA dish involves slow-cooking collards with garlic, onion, and a bit of vinegar for a hearty, warming meal.